plantoncloud/gitr/README.md

 * github
 * bitbucket

-### Cleanup
+### cleanup

 ```
 brew uninstall gitr
 brew untap swarupdonepudi/homebrew-gitr
 ```

-### Contributions
+### contributions

 I built `gitr` to share my passion for extreme productivity with other productivity geeks.
 Life is too short, and I ain't wasting time clicking and typing around that does not return any value.
 For those of you who share the same passion, I hope you find this project both useful and interesting.
 I am also pretty sure that productivity geeks are never content and will always look for more.
 So, if you see opportunities to improve this, I will be a happy man to see new issues and pull-requests.